Normal pressure hydrocephalus

 Problems that may result from NPH or its treatment include:

-Go to the emergency room or call the local emergency number (such as 911) if a sudden change in mental status occurs.
+Go to the emergency room or call 911 or the local emergency number if a sudden change in mental status occurs.
 This may mean that another disorder has developed.

 Frim DM, Vivas-Buitrago T, Rigamonti D, Lacy M. Surgical management of hydrocephalus in the adult.
 In: Quiñones-Hinojosa A, ed.
 Schmidek and Sweet: Operative Neurosurgical Techniques.
 7th ed.
 Philadelphia, PA: Elsevier; 2022:chap 81.